HibeeK/alx-frontend-javascript/README.md

 # ALX Frontend JavaScript

-This repository stores all projects in the alx backend with javascript curriculum
+This repository stores all projects in the alx frontend with javascript curriculum